-Contractor shall not enter into any subcontract in connection with its obligations under this contract without providing notice to the State.
-The State may reject any such subcontract, and Contractor shall terminate any subcontract that is rejected by the State and shall not allow any Subcontractor to perform any work after that Subcontractor's subcontract has been rejected by the State.
+Contractor shall not enter into any subcontract in connection with its obligations under this Contract without the prior, written approval of the State.
 Contractor shall submit to the State a copy of each such subcontract upon request by the State.
 All subcontracts entered into by Contractor in connection with this Contract shall comply with all applicable federal and state laws and regulations, shall provide that they are governed by the laws of the State of Colorado, and shall be subject to all provisions of this Contract.